aabbtree77/esp32-vpn/README.md

 - Coding some ESP32 control panel and hosting it as a web app on, say, [Heroku](https://twitter.com/heroku/status/1562817050565054469).
 Emulating a 3rd party service with yet another 3rd party service seems counterproductive.
 Heroku has no free plans anymore...

 - Remmina, Chrome Remote Desktop, TeamViewer, AnyDesk, RustDesk, Screego...
-These will typically demand port forwarding which is very limited and unreliable.
-Some better options here are also very expensive and not Linux friendly.
-RustDesk could be an exception, but it is too young and too much hassle.
+Remmina demands port forwarding which is very limited and unreliable.
+Some better options here are also very expensive and solving somewhat irrelevant "reactive remote GUI" problems.
+RustDesk could be better than Remmina, but also a lot more hassle.
 "UbuntuDesk" with a solid NAT punching, please.

 - Nebula, NetBird, Netmaker, Tailscale, headscale, innernet, ZeroTier, tinc, [Yggdrasil](https://news.ycombinator.com/item?id=27580995), [Hamachi](https://news.ycombinator.com/item?id=29479503)...
 A long list of "[overlay](https://github.com/search?l=Go&o=desc&q=wireguard&s=stars&type=Repositories) [mesh](https://github.com/cedrickchee/awesome-wireguard) [network](https://wiki.nikiv.dev/networking/vpn/wireguard)" software built on top of Wireguard, mostly, but not always.
 Quite a few services with free plans, but how long will they stay that way?
 No public static IP.